 The Coronavirus is causing the food chain to weaken.

 There is a shortage of foods easy to cook, like sausage and lunch meats.
 Other items not on the shelves: toilet paper, bleach, and gym equipment.
 I was fortunate to find toilet paper this week.
-While in Walmart, an older gentleman told me that there were six packages of toilet paper left in the store.
+While in Walmart, an older gentleman told me that there were six toilet paper packages left in the store.
 When I got toilet paper, I got one of the last two packages of toilet paper.

 Walmart shelves are starting to empty.
 There were no eggs on the shelf at Walmart.
 I had to go to Publix; local Walmart shelves are emptying.
 There were no eggs on the shelf at Walmart.
-I had to go to Publix, a local grocery store to get eggs.
+I had to go to Publix, a local grocery store, to get eggs.
 Publix had a paltry amount of eggs, and they were rationing them.
 Most local stores sold out of exercising equipment, and it was impossible to purchase the stuff online.
 I visited Walmart, Target, Dick’s, and Amazon with no luck.

-I also notice that there was a deliberate attempt by the media to control the information the public receives.
+I also notice a deliberate attempt by the media to control the information the public receives.
 The mainstream media focused on social distancing while bloggers and social media focused on nutrition.
 I think they should merge both ideals.
 It’s best to run and hide from the virus to protect yourself and others.
 If you get the virus, fight it with a robust immune system and a healthy gut biome.

 I purchased more bell peppers and fruit than usual.
 Eggs are also a substantial source of nutrients to promote a healthy immune system.
 According to the numbers, less than one percent of the population will die from the virus.
-Most of the people who will die have a compromised immune system because of age, genetics, or medical reasons.
+Most people who will die have a compromised immune system because of age, genetics, or medical reasons.
 You increase your probability of survival by having a healthy immune system and gut biome.

 The problem is that this virus is just getting started.
 The health care system is not prepared to manage it.
 The Coronavirus exists in an environment with common flu and other emergencies.
-If the health care system overloads, then there will be a competition for health care services.
-For example, it will challenge a hospital to provide care also for pregnant women, cancer patients, and others in need of attention as coronavirus patients overwhelm it.
+If the health care system overloads, then there will be competition for health care services.
+For example, it will challenge a hospital to provide care for pregnant women, cancer patients, and others in need of attention as coronavirus patients overwhelm it.